 Inductee Sponsor: Professional Photographers of California

-Born on February 20, 1902, Ansel grew up in a house situated on the dunes west of San Francisco with a beautiful view of the Golden Gate Bridge.
+Born on February 20, 1902, Ansel grew up in a house situated on the dunes west of San Francisco.
 The house remained mostly intact after the great earthquake in 1906.
 Ansel did too, for the most part.
 After the initial shock the family decided to take refuge outside.
 As Ansel was playing in the garden a terrible aftershock hit and threw Ansel’s four-year-old frame face down onto a low brick wall.
 If you will look closely at his portraits you will see that his crooked nose was never repaired.
 The doctor, at the time, told his parents to wait until he matured to achieve a better aesthetic repair.
 Ansel said that, “apparently I never matured, as I have yet to see a surgeon about it.”

 As Adams grew up around the beautiful California coast and countryside he began to appreciate exploration and beauty.
 However, in spite of his thirst for adventure he was often ill as a child.
 Often in bed for several weeks at a time, his Aunt Mary would give him books to pass the time.
 One of the books was entitled In the Heart of the Sierras.
 Because he loved the outdoors, he quickly fell in love with what the author was writing and illustrating.
 In 1916 Ansel convinced his parents to take a vacation to Yosemite.
 Ansel would return every year of his life.
 On the first trip Ansel’s father gave him his first camera.
 It was a Kodak #1 Box Brownie.
 This was his first introduction to photography.
 However, Ansel remained faithful to his love for music.